oslabs-beta/wavejs/documentation/documentation.md

 #### updateMediaDir(...args)

-By default, wave.js stores video files in a 'videoFiles' directory in it's project folder.
+By default, wave.js stores video files in a 'videoFiles' directory in the current working directory.
 To set a custom directory name to store all streaming files, invoke the updateMediaDir() method and pass in the new directory name (string) as an argument.

 <code>server.updateMediaDir('mediaDirectory')</code>